 What are the Best Methods for Spinal Decompression?

 There are several methods of spinal decompression that physicians have been prescribing for years.
 While the methods vary in intensity and risk factors, none should be followed without prior consultation with your doctor.

 So, let’s see the best methods for spinal decompression.

 The inversion table lets you hang upside down or at a tilted position where your leg is higher than your head.
-This way, earth’s natural gravitational pull stretches the spine and decompress the discs, relieving much of the pain and discomfort.
+This way, the earth’s natural gravitational pull stretches the spine and decompresses the discs, relieving much of the pain and discomfort.